rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    <pre>cf version 6.29.1+d5129d651.2017-08-17
    </pre>

-   Alternately, get that number along with a list of commands you can do from the CLI:
+0. Get that number along with a list of commands you can do from the CLI:

    <tt><strong>cf help -a</strong></tt>